ohanacode-dev/OhanaCode-IOT/ohana-radio/README.md

-# ujagaga-radio, a Flask based python internet radio web interface #
+# ohana-radio, a Flask based python internet radio web interface #

 The idea is to enable controlling a central radio via any web enabled device (phone).
 This project is intended only for linux.
 It is tested on Ubuntu20.